Iam-Ajinkya/Cybersecurity_Internship_Month2/README.md

 ### **Internship Duration:** 5th September 2024 – 5th November 2024
 ### **Task Submission Deadline:** 3rd November 2024

+---

+## Greetings

+Dear Vault-Tec Security Team,

+Thank you for the continued opportunity to work on challenging and insightful tasks that push my cybersecurity skills forward.
+Reflecting on last month, I feel both encouraged and motivated, and I’m excited to take on this next set of assignments.
+Your guidance has been invaluable, and I’m looking forward to learning even more in the coming phase.

+With sincere appreciation,
+Ajinkya Kamthe

+---

 ## Overview

-This repository contains the tasks completed during the second month of my cybersecurity internship.
-The tasks focus on hands-on experience with the OWASP Top 10 vulnerabilities, solving PicoCTF challenges, and conducting a bug bounty.
+This repository contains my submissions for the second month of my cybersecurity internship with Vault-Tec Security.
+The focus this month has been on hands-on practice with OWASP Top 10 vulnerabilities, solving challenges on PicoCTF, and conducting a live bug bounty assessment.
+Each task section is carefully documented to reflect my process, insights, and applied learning.

 ### Repository Structure

 - **TryHackMe_OWASP_Top10**
-  Contains documentation and analysis for each OWASP Top 10 vulnerability, along with explanations on exploitation methods and mitigation techniques.
+  Contains documentation for OWASP Top 10 vulnerabilities, explaining exploitation techniques and mitigation strategies.

 - **PicoCTF_Challenges**
-  Contains solutions for 40 PicoCTF challenges, along with explanations and learning takeaways for each challenge.
+  Contains solutions for 40 PicoCTF challenges, detailing the approach, solution methods, and key takeaways for each challenge.

 - **Bug_Bounty**
-  Contains documentation on live website reconnaissance and bug discovery as part of a bug bounty program, including identified vulnerabilities, steps to reproduce, and mitigation recommendations.
+  Contains documentation of reconnaissance and vulnerability-testing efforts conducted on a live website, with detailed findings and suggested mitigations.

 ---

 ## Task Summaries

-### 1. TryHackMe Labs - OWASP Top 10
+### 1. TryHackMe Labs—OWASP Top 10

-Completed TryHackMe labs covering the OWASP Top 10 vulnerabilities.
-Each vulnerability includes:
+**Task:** Complete TryHackMe labs focused on the OWASP Top 10 vulnerabilities.
+**Details:** Each vulnerability is documented with:
-- **Description** of the vulnerability.
+- **Description**
-- **Exploitation Method** with practical steps.
+- **Exploitation Techniques**
-- **Mitigation Techniques** for protection.
+- **Mitigation Methods**

 > **Directory:** [TryHackMe_OWASP_Top10](./TryHackMe_OWASP_Top10)

 ### 2. PicoCTF Challenges

-Solved 40 challenges on PicoCTF covering various cybersecurity areas like Forensics, General Skills, and Cryptography.
-Each solution contains:
+**Task:** Complete 40 challenges on PicoCTF, covering various cybersecurity areas like Forensics, General Skills, and Cryptography.
+**Details:** Each solved challenge includes:
-- **Challenge Summary** with the solution approach.
+- **Challenge Summary**
-- **Steps and Techniques** used.
+- **Solution Techniques**
-- **Learning Outcome** for each challenge.
+- **Learning Takeaways**

 > **Directory:** [PicoCTF_Challenges](./PicoCTF_Challenges)

 ### 3. Bug Bounty

-Conducted a bug bounty assessment on a live website within a Bug Bounty Program's scope.
-The report for each identified vulnerability includes:
+**Task:** Conduct a bug bounty assessment on a live website, focusing on vulnerabilities such as XSS, SQL Injection, subdomain takeovers, etc., within the scope of Bug Bounty Programs.
+**Details:** Each identified vulnerability includes:
+- **Bug Description**
-- **Bug Description** and **Steps to Reproduce**.
+- **Steps to Reproduce**
-- **Impact Analysis** of the vulnerability.
-- **Mitigation Suggestions** for securing the website.
+- **Mitigation Suggestions**

 > **Directory:** [Bug_Bounty](./Bug_Bounty)

+---

+## Submission

+All reports and solutions are documented in this repository, organized by task in separate folders.
+Each file includes step-by-step explanations, relevant screenshots, and code snippets where applicable.

+---

+Thank you again to Vault-Tec Security for this valuable learning experience.
+I look forward to receiving your feedback and continuing to strengthen my skills through this program.

+Best regards,
+Ajinkya Kamthe